 The email opens with a bit of candid commentary on the email itself.
 "Most people have really long welcome email sequences after you get on their email list," Dave from Drift writes, before continuing: "Good news: we aren't most people."
 What follows is simply a bulleted list of the company's most popular blog posts.
 And the only mention of the product comes in a brief postscript at the very end.

-If you're trying to craft a welcome email that's non-interruptive, and that's laser-focused on adding value vs. fluff, this is a great example to follow.
+If you're trying to craft a welcome email that's non-interruptive, and laser-focused on adding value instead of fluff, this is a great example to follow.

 Bonus Example: HubSpot's Welcome Email Templates